Blog

 Apps that help automate customer order tracking for Shopify and BigCommerce

 Choosing the best tools to automate your customer order tracking can be overwhelming.
-The good thing about having so many options is that you’ll end up with an order tracking system that works exactly the way you need it to.
-Here are some of the best order tracking providers that you can use to create a successful project management pipeline when it comes to tracking customer purchases.
+But with so many options, you’ll end up with an order tracking system that works exactly how you need it to.
+Here are some of the best order tracking providers to create track customer purchases.

 ShipBob

-ShipBob is a global logistics platform that provides online companies best-in-class order fulfillment, so customers receive fast and affordable shipping.
-With reliable fulfillment services and connected technology that powers their fulfillment network, they help improve transit times, shipping costs, and the delivery experience for your customers.
+ShipBob is a global logistics platform that provides online companies with best-in-class order fulfillment.
+It powers ecommerce brands to ensure customers receive fast and affordable shipping.
+With reliable fulfillment services and connected technology that powers its fulfillment network, ShipBob improve transit times, shipping costs, and the customer delivery experience.

 Check out this app in the Shopify App Store or the BigCommerce App Store.
 And if you use Gorgias, check out our integration with ShipBob.